-- The Community Shuttle routes are not intended to replace walking on campus, but rather provide options for people with mobility impairments, people carrying large or heavy objects and people walking at night; - Emergency vehicles have access everywhere on campus; - University service vehicles are not permitted to travel through the pedestrian core during peak usage; - The campus pedestrian network will connect with major trails by the Oldman River Valley to provide connectivity beyond the campus; and - The athletic fields, gardens and land-based research areas will also be connected to this open space network.
+- The Community Shuttle routes are not intended to replace walking on campus, but rather provide options for people with mobility impairments, people carrying large or heavy objects and people walking at night; - Emergency vehicles have access everywhere on campus; - University service vehicles are not permitted to travel through the pedestrian core during peak usage (an operational program needs to be developed while the physical infrastructure needs to be modified to suit); - The campus pedestrian network will connect with major trails by the Oldman River Valley to provide connectivity beyond the campus; and - The athletic fields, gardens and land-based research areas will also be connected to this open space network.

-The University of Lethbridge should take the initiative with the city to improve the visual quality, pedestrian safety and amenity, and transit service on University Drive.
+The University of Lethbridge should collaborate on initiatives with the City to improve the visual quality, pedestrian safety and amenity, and transit service on University Drive.
 Specific elements of this program may include:

-- Redesigning intersections to improve pedestrian safety; - Wider sidewalks and/or bike lanes: - A coherent landscape and lighting treatment along each street; and - Improved landscaping, paving, lighting and transit/shuttle stop at major campus gateways.
+- Redesigning intersections to improve pedestrian safety; - Wider sidewalks and/or bike lanes; - A coherent landscape and lighting treatment along each street; and - Improved landscaping, paving, lighting and transit/shuttle stop at major campus gateways.